 Laws & guidelines

 Several laws and guidelines exists for power supply equipment and its cyber security.
-For example IEC62443, IEC 62351 & ISO/IEC 27000.
+For example IEC62443, IEC 62351 & ISO/IEC 27001.
 That said, the PV installation businesses and PV inverter suppliers are in no way obliged to actually follow these laws and guidelines.
-Since they are not obliged to follow these laws and guidelines it can be expected that very little cyber security measures are in fact in place.
-Not only for this vendor, but for all PV inverter vendors.
+Since they are not obliged to follow these laws and guidelines it can be expected that little cyber security measures are in fact in place for the majority of PV inverter vendors.

-In the Thesis of Willem Westerhof a hands on black box study was done to find vulnerabilities in the test setup.
-Full technical details will not be provided here for ethical and security reasons.
+In the Thesis of Willem Westerhof in 2017 a hands on black box study was done to find vulnerabilities in the test setup.
+Full technical details are available upon request.
 Findings ranging from a 0.0 CVSS3.0 (Informational) score up to a 9.0 CVSS3.0(Critical) score were discovered.
-These findings resulted in an attacker being able to remotely compromise the device completely.
+These findings resulted in an attacker being able to compromise the device completely.
 Not only was it possible to hack the device and control its flow of power, there were actually several different ways of doing this.

 In total seventeen (later spliced to twenty-one findings as requested by the vendor) vulnerabilities were discovered.
 Fourteen of which have been awarded a CVE-ID.
 Using several of these vulnerabilities it is possible to create a complete kill chain from start to finish executing the Horus scenario.